Vikhram-S/Vikhram-S/README.md

 - **Campus Ambassador @ MyGov India:** Proudly representing and promoting initiatives, engaging with the student community, and fostering a spirit of collaboration and participation in government projects.

 ### 💡 Projects:
-- **[ELECTORAL-BOND-ANALYSIS-USING-PYTHON](https://github.com/Vikhram-S/ELECTORAL-BOND-ANALYSIS-USING-PYTHON):** A comprehensive analysis of electoral bonds using Python, focusing on data-driven insights and visualizations.
+- **[ELECTORAL-BOND-ANALYSIS-USING-PYTHON](https://github.com/Vikhram-S/ELECTORAL-BOND-ANALYSIS-USING-PYTHON) :** A comprehensive analysis of electoral bonds using Python, focusing on data-driven insights and visualizations.
-- **[Maternal-Health-Risk-Predictor](https://github.com/Vikhram-S/Maternal-Health-Risk-Predictor)**:The Maternal Health Risk Predictor is a machine learning-based system designed to predict the likelihood of health complications in pregnant women.
+- **[Maternal-Health-Risk-Predictor](https://github.com/Vikhram-S/Maternal-Health-Risk-Predictor)**: The Maternal Health Risk Predictor is a machine learning-based system designed to predict the likelihood of health complications in pregnant women.
 The system uses various health parameters to provide early warnings and recommendations, ensuring timely medical intervention.

 ### 🌐 Let's Connect:
 - **LinkedIn:** (https://www.linkedin.com/in/vikhram-s)